-Long Term Care insurance provides you a source of funds to help pay for long term care and long term care services.
+Long Term Care insurance provides you a pool of benefits to help pay for long term care services.
 Long term care expenses aren't covered by health or disability coverage.
 A health plan is designed to cover medical care provided by a hospital or doctor; and disability insurance replaces income if you are unable to work.
-Neither pays for assistance with basic daily activities over the long term, or for care in your home required by an accident or illness.
+Neither pays for assistance with custodial care also known as activities of daily living.
+(Bathing, dressing, eating, toileting, transferring, etc.)

 The prospect that we or our family members need long term care at some point in our lives is greater than many of us care to acknowledge.
 We encourage you to consider this valuable benefit offering.